mitcriticaldatacolombia/SatelliteBench/README.md

 We have also included a demo here [demo](https://colab.research.google.com/drive/1s28QdNin6lPOBPD6ibATNR2SZZQCjEY2?usp=sharing) on google colab.
 Runnable with free tier!

 ## Contributing

-We welcome contributions to this repository!
-If you find any issues or have improvements to suggest, please open an issue or a pull request.
+Your contributions to this repository are highly encouraged!
+Should you encounter any issues or have suggestions for improvements, we invite you to initiate an issue or submit a pull request.
+Your input is valued and greatly appreciated.

 ## License
 This project is licensed under the [MIT License](LICENSE).